 Cuban cigars are widely accepted as the best in the world.
 What makes them so admired is a mixture of fact and fiction.
 The mystique of the Cuban cigar has been cultivated by Cuba itself, in part through the most legendary faces of the island—Fidel Castro and Ernest Hemingway.
 The reality is the tobacco plant is indigenous to the island and the climate and rich sandy loams of the Pinar del Río region are ideal for growing it.
 The first plantations arose in the 18th century and tobacco quickly became, after sugar, Cuba’s second most important crop.

-We arrive in Havana on Thursday, January 26th and after enjoying a light lunch outside of town, depart by van to the verdant Valle de Viñales, a UNESCO World Heritage site.
+We arrive in Havana on Sunday and after enjoying a late lunch outside of town, we depart by van to the verdant Valle de Viñales—a UNESCO World Heritage site.
 Our comfortable casa particulars are located a few blocks from the village center of tranquil Viñales and feature large front patios with rocking chairs perfect for unwinding after a day exploring in the countryside.

 Over the next four days, we slowly meander through the beautiful landscapes.
 Our travels take us off the tourist path, exploring authentic fincas to engage with the humble local farmers and their welcoming families.
 We make photographs as they harvest their delicate tobacco crop and ready the broad, flat leaves to be hauled off by slow-moving oxen for storage before the sorting and drying process.
 We visit the communities of Minas de Mahatambre—a small rural town remembered for traditional copper mining—and nearby idyllic coastal villages to meet Cubans from all walks of life.

-We take a different route to travel slowly back to Havana, stopping along the way to meet Cubans in small towns.
-Our last full day is a time to re-explore Havana and to visit some of the different neighborhoods, culminating that evening with a lively group dinner.
+We take a different route to travel slowly back to Havana.
+Our last full days allow time to visit different neighborhoods throughout this vibrant city.
+Our journey culminates on Sunday with a final evening celebration dinner and image presentation of our favorite photographs.
 We depart the next day and bid farewell to Cuba, until our next visit to this remarkable country.

 This SFW Cuba program is open to amateur, advanced amateur and professional photographers.
 Enrollment is limited to eight participants.